-  When symptoms of an SSI are noted quickly, treatment at home may be possible, if the infection is superficial.
+Early detection of SSI symptoms, especially for superficial infections, makes at-home treatment possible.
 In most cases, this treatment would include a combination of in-home wound care by a visiting professional, careful monitoring by the patient’s medical care team, and a regimen of oral antibiotics to clear the infection.

 If the infection involves tissues, organs, or implanted materials within the body, hospitalization may be necessary to safely manage the problem and help speed healing.

 When ambulatory surgical patients suffer a surgical site infection and require in-patient treatment, they are usually given intravenous antibiotic treatment.
 However, surgical site infections that occur below skin level may also require reopening the wound to drain fluid, remove dead tissue, and clean the infection site.

 Ambulatory surgical patients can reduce the risk of developing an SSI by performing routine procedures recommended by hospitals and surgical centers.
 These include: